-Sometimes it's nice to have a choice close to home, and Calabogie and its 760-foot vertical drop offers Ottawa snowsports enthusiasts that choice.
-It's located less than an hour from Ontario's capital city.
+Sometimes it's nice to have a choice close to home, and [R95R, Calabogie] and its 760-foot vertical drop offers Ottawa snowsports enthusiasts that choice.
+It's located less than an hour from Canada's capital city.

 Entering its 41st year, Calabogie Peaks marks its third consecutive year of adding new trails, making improvements to old trails and improving its snowmaking system.